software-mansion/live-debugger/README.md

   end
 ```

-> [!WARNING]
-> LiveDebugger should not be used on production!
-Make sure that the dependency you've added is `:dev` only

 For full experience we recommend adding below line to your application root layout.
 It attaches `meta` tag and LiveDebugger scripts in dev environment enabling browser features and integration with Chrome DevTools Extension.

 ```elixir